adamsZQ/newVidVRD/README.md

-# new Video Visual Relation Detection with Transformer
+# New Video Visual Relation Detection with Transformer
+## T-VideoVRD

+### Mainly Structure

+The graph will be upload soon.

 ### Environment